LEARNING OUTCOMES: Taking this module gives you competencies to:

 - Select lecturing methods that best fit you and your students’ learning goals

 Follow the steps below and study the materials.
-Watch the video series by Professor Erno Lehtinen and take a small activating task after each video.
+Watch the video series by Professor Erno Lehtinen and take a small collaborative task after each video (links below the image).
 Read also articles 1-3.
-The activating tasks under the videos are not the same as as the guided study task.
+The collaborative tasks under the videos are not the same as as the guided study task.
 If you are taking an online-course, you can find instructions to the guided study task by contacting your own University.

 ARTICLES: Read articles 1-3 after watching the videos and taking the collaborative tasks